Who is Sahar?

 Needless to say, I am quite excited to see where this is going to take my blog–stay tuned for another update at the latest in July 2017!

-Are you satisfied with the way things are going on in the world?
-I’m willing to bet that you aren’t and that like most, you would love to contribute to its betterment.
+Are you satisfied with the way things are in the world?
+I’m willing to bet you aren’t and that like most, you would love to contribute to bringing more joy into this world.

 So would I.

-It’s been over 10 years since I made my first mark on the internet with these thoughts in mind.
-The long-gone Red Dawn website, which featured a collection of my short stories, made way in 2008 for Sahar’s Blog.
-Long term readers know that my primary interests lie in the spiritual and material development of the individual and the community and the intricate relationship between the latter two.
+It’s been over 12 years since I made my first mark on the internet with these thoughts in mind.
+The long-gone Red Dawn website, which featured my short stories, made way in 2008 for Sahar’s Blog.
+My primary interests lie in the spiritual and material development of the individual and the community and the intricate relationship between the latter two.

-These reflections centered on the betterment of the world include how to create and sustain justice, how to use family life as a lab to experiment global solutions, and yet another is marriage.
-I also try to return to build on ideas, based on my continued study of the Bahá’í Writings and learning gleaned from participating in community-building activities.
+Some of the topics that pop up the most include: how to create and sustain justice; how to use family life as a lab to experiment global solutions; what is a strong marriage; what makes for good parenting; etc. I also regularly look back on older posts to build on or even completely change ideas, based on my continued study of the Bahá’í Writings and learning gleaned from participating in community-building activities.

 What Does Reviewing Have to Do With Improving the World?